Foliations and stable maps: Applications

 \subsection{Categories associated to a vector field}

 Let $X$ be a smooth and proper algebraic variety, and $\nu \in H^0(X,\T_X)$ a global vector field on $X$.
 We will construct three invariants of $\nu$, based on the induced vector field $\nu_{0,2}$ on $\RMgn_{0,2}(X)$.
 These are of three different levels, 2-categorical, categorical and numerical/homological, and are somehow related by some form of decategorification.
-They are all incarnations of a possible algebraic version of Morse homology, or more precisely the specific point of view based on \emph{moduli broken lines} exposed in \cite{lurie2018associative}. \\
+They are all incarnations of a possible algebraic version of Morse homology, or more precisely the specific point of view based on \emph{moduli broken lines} exposed in \cite{lurie2018associative}.
+We note also that the monoid $M_{0,2}(X)$ has been first studied in \cite{MR2361096}, and that our constructions in this section might be related to the path Lie algebroid introduced in \cite{MR2361096}.

 We first set $\M:=\coprod_{\beta} \RMgn_{0,2}(X,\beta)$, where $\beta$ runs over all curve classes in $H_2(\overline{X},\Ql(-1))$.
 The additive monoid of curve classes will be denoted by $N \subset H_2(\overline{X},\Ql(-1))$.
 As a side comment, $\M$ is not quasi-compact, and when considering non-quasi-compact derived stacks we will only consider coherent complexes supported on quasi-compact substacks.
 In particular, our notation for $\Coh(\M)$ will mean $\oplus_\beta \Coh(\M)$ rather than the infinite product $\prod_\beta \Coh(\M)$.
 The same convention will hold each time we consider $\Coh$ of some derived stack which is an infinite disjoint union of quasi-compact derived stacks.